juliocsanto/ABAP/README.md

-# ABAP
+# Main Goal
-ABAP Repository to store and review some stuffs on ABAP, Fiori and UI5
+Repository to store and review some stuffs on ABAP, Fiori and UI5

 Here are somethings I've learned on SAP documentation, researchings and projects.